Ministry of Civil Aviation (India)

 The Ministry of Civil Aviation (Naagar Vimaan Mantraalay) in India is the nodal ministry responsible for the formulation of national policies and programmes for the development and regulation of civil aviation.
 It devises and implements schemes for the orderly growth and expansion of civil air transport in the country.
 The mandate of this ministry also extend to overseeing airport facilities, air traffic services and carriage of passengers and goods by air.
 The ministry also administers the implementation of the Bharatiya Vayuyan Adhiniyam, 2024, Aircraft Rules, 1937 and is administratively responsible for the Commission of Railway Safety.

+Controversies

+In 2015, two Air India flights were delayed to accommodate VIP travelers, including Minister of State Kiren Rijiju and an aide of Maharashtra Chief Minister Devendra Fadnavis, with passengers allegedly offloaded to make room.
+The Prime Minister's Office sought a report, and the Civil Aviation Minister publicly apologized.

+According to Deccan Herald, in 2015 the ministry wrote to the DGCA, BCAS, Air India, AAI, and Pawan Hans seeking details of employees who had allegedly secured jobs for relatives in violation of service rules, warning that violators would face action.

 Organisation

 The ministry has under its ownership the following central government establishments: